rjkroege/gocloud/README.md

 	* I have some related tooling to provision the node.
 A bare node needs a useful `cloudconfig` file, a configured service account, etc.

+	* I use the [mkconfig](https://github.com/rjkroege/mkconfig) tool to setup a node from within the cloudconfig file.

+	* On MacOS, `gocloud` wants to read selected configuration that it will push to the GCP metadata service from the MacOS KeyChain.
+The `gocloud show-meta` subcommand will show if this is configured correctly.